michelle-chaewon/smile-UP-online-learning-environment/README.md

 # <a href="https://www.smileup.site/">smile UP</a> activity
 Some of my activities were captured upon the approval of app manager.
-"tech for domestic violence prevention" (pdf) is also listed in this folder.

 <br>
 <p align="center">
   <img src="img/Q3.PNG" width="48%"> <img src="img/Q22.PNG" width="48%">